-Debra Gould has trained over 4,000 students in the techniques she learned staging hundreds of homes.
-She has Graduates as far away as Australia, New Zealand, Europe, UK, Brazil, Barbados, Israel, The Philippines and South Africa.
+Debra Gould has trained over 4,000 students in the techniques she learned, staging hundreds of homes.
+She has students as far away as Australia, New Zealand, Europe, the UK, Brazil, Barbados, Israel, The Philippines, and South Africa.

-> If you're creative and love decorating and are considering starting your own home staging business, Debra can save you months, if not years, of trial and error by sharing the techniques she's learned along the road to building Six Elements Inc., her own successful home staging business.
+If you're creative and love decorating and are considering starting your own home staging business, Debra can save you months, if not years, of trial and error by sharing the techniques she's learned along the road to building Six Elements Inc., her own successful home staging business.
 Read on to see how she got started.

 Tell us a little bit about yourself and your entrepreneurial journey.

 I am an internationally recognized home staging expert, president of the Voice of Possibility Group, and the creator of the Staging Diva Home Staging Business Training Program.
 An entrepreneur since 1989 and author of several guides, I have staged millions of dollars worth of real estate through my company, Six Elements.

 After appearing on HGTV and in major newspapers and decorating magazines across the US and Canada, I started getting emails from hundreds of women who had taken home staging courses and hadn’t figured out how to make a living.

 That’s when I realized, no one else was teaching the business of home staging, and the Staging Diva Home Staging Business Training Program was born in 2005.
 I’m proud that I’ve now trained over 10,000 creative women in 23 countries on how to earn a living from their own talents.
 I give them a comprehensive business model and template to follow, so they can save time and start earning money from home staging and redesign faster and with less effort.